Efficient Fraud Detection Using Deep Boosting Decision Trees: Related Work

 \subsection{Deep Learning for Boosting}

 Fraud is adversarial \cite{craja2020deep}.
 In the case of fraud, perpetrators try to prevent the learning \cite{bao2022artificial}, and thus supervisors need more generalization when applying machine learning method to fraud detection.
-Past researches have focused on accuracy and interpretability in boosting method for fraud detection, but ignore generalization, which becomes more and more important in the era of credit card and digital payments.
+Past researches have focused on accuracy and interpretability in tree boosting method for fraud detection, but ignore generalization, which becomes more and more important in the era of credit card and digital payments.
 Deep learning based on neural networks has achieved great success in many fields owing to its powerful representation learning capability, and thus can be employed to improve the generalization of boosting.
 The most straightforward way is to retrain a decision tree (DT) using deep learning framework and then ensemble all DTs by boosting algorithms.
-One of the earliest works in this area was by Les E. Atlas et al. \cite{atlas1989performance}, which indicates that classification and regression tree (CART) will construct regions with sharp corners, each region being an intersection of half planes using greedy algorithm.As the CART grows, the resultant tree may overfit the training data containing possible errors or noises \cite{mingers1989empirical}, and some of the branches of the resultant tree may contain anomalies \cite{sahin2010detecting}.
-Pruning reduces the size of decision trees by removing sections of the tree that hence improves predictive accuracy by the reduction of overfitting \cite{mingers1989empirical}.
-However, it is hard to tell when a pruning algorithm should stop because it is impossible to tell if the pruning of a single extra node will dramatically decrease error \cite{russell2010artificial}.
-Multilayer perceptron (MLP) can construct classification regions with smooth boundaries, and for an MLP, Rahaman et al. use tools from Fourier analysis and highlight why don't MLP easily overfit the real data \cite{rahaman2019spectral}.
-Therefore, a number of works have focused on embedding neural network in decision tree.
-Frosst et al. \cite{frosst2017distilling} distill a neural network into a soft decision tree (SDT).
+One of the earliest works in this area was by Frosst et al. \cite{frosst2017distilling} which distill a neural network into a soft decision tree (SDT).
 This research takes the knowledge acquired by the neural net and expresses the same knowledge in a model that relies on hierarchical tree-like decisions instead, in which explaining a particular decision would be much easier.
 More recently, Chih-Hsuan Wang et al. \cite{wang2016integrating} integrate decision tree with back propagation network to conduct business diagnosis and performance simulation for solar companies.
 Alvin Wan et al. \cite{wan2020nbdt} propose NBDTs replacing a neural network's final linear layer with a differentiable sequence of decisions and a surrogate loss, which extends SDT to jointly improve both the accuracy and interpretability.